zio/zio-config/docs/automatic-validations.md

  type NonEmptyString = String Refined NonEmpty

- val refinedConfig: ConfigDescriptor[NonEmptyString] =
+ val refinedConfig: Config[NonEmptyString] =
    refineType[NonEmptyString]("USERNAME")

  // Another way of doing it is
- val urlConfig: ConfigDescriptor[Refined[String, Url]] =
+ val urlConfig: Config[Refined[String, Url]] =
    refine[String, Url]("URL")

  // refineType takes a fully formed type (String Refined NonEmpty) where as refine allows you to play with the predicate directly (NonEmpty)
 ```

-## Derive from existing ConfigDescriptor
+## Derive from existing Config

 Of various methods available in `zio.config.refined` package,
-the most interesting one is being able to get a refined type out of an already derived ConfigDescriptor.
+the most interesting one is being able to get a refined type out of an already derived Config.
 This shows the composable nature of zio-config.

 Take a look at the below example